Freedom Summer: Aftermath

 Freedom Summer did not succeed in getting many voters registered, but it had a significant effect on the course of the Civil Rights Movement.
 It helped break down the decades of isolation and repression that had supported the Jim Crow system.
-Before Freedom Summer, the national news media had paid little attention to the persecution of black voters in the Deep South and the dangers endured by black civil rights workers.
-The events that summer had captured national attention (as had the mass protests and demonstrations in previous years).
-Some black activists felt the media had reacted only because northern white students were killed and felt embittered.
-Many blacks also felt the white students were condescending and paternalistic to the local people and were ascending to an inappropriate dominance over the civil rights movement.
+Before Freedom Summer, the national news media had paid little attention to the persecution of Black voters in the Deep South and the dangers endured by Black civil rights workers.
+The events that summer had captured national attention, as had the mass protests and demonstrations in previous years.

+However, some Black activists felt that the media had responded only because Northern white students were killed, and felt embittered.
+Many Black people also felt that the white students were condescending and paternalistic to the local people and were rising to an inappropriate dominance in the Civil Rights Movement.
 Leading up to the November 1964 election, repression persisted in Mississippi, with nuisance arrests, beatings, and church burnings continuing.
-The discontent with the white students and the increasing need for armed defense against segregationists helped create demand for a black power direction in SNCC.
+The discontent with the white students and the increasing need for armed defense against segregationists helped create demand for a Black Power direction in SNCC.

 Many of the volunteers have recounted that the summer was one of the defining periods of their lives.
 They had trouble readjusting to life outside Mississippi.
 They came with a positive image of the government, but the events of the Freedom Summer upset this simplistic distinction between 'good guys' and 'bad guys'.
 They saw that those two ideas were linked together.
 They experienced such lawlessness that they became critical toward American society and federal agencies, like the FBI.
 Most of the volunteers became politicized in Mississippi.
 They left intent on carrying on the fight in the North.
 After that summer, many Christians faced a religious crisis.
 Personal transformation of volunteers led to social changes.
 It increased student activity in the civil rights movement.
 These students also played a role later in the resurgence of leftist activism in the United States.